Oh, Just Shut Up! a Seniors Rant at Young Health Nuts

 That's Right!
 I said Shut Up!

-We Baby Boomers and other Seniors are tired of all of the advertisements for everything from Gyms to Smartphone Apps, to books, that flood the market attempting to hook people into the latest health fad.
+We Baby Boomers and other Seniors are tired of all of the advertisements for everything from Gyms to Smartphone Apps, to specialized books, that constantly flood the market attempting to hook people into the latest health fad.

-Just stop showing the "perfect bodies" prancing around on the screen, deceiving the public with your implications that they are examples of what you will look like if your take their bait.
+I only ask one thing; just stop showing the "perfect bodies" prancing around on the screen, deceiving the public with your implications that they are examples of what you will look like if your take their bait.

-First of all, those people are professional models.
+First of all, those people you see are professional models.
 Typically, they were lucky enough genetically to be born with the bodies they have, and the maintenance of these bodies often requires very little work.

 We're tired of the Hype.

-The first type is that those of us who broke bones, and tore muscles in our youth would eve look like the professional models.
-Models no more represent the average Senior than a statue of Adonis.
+Commonly, those of us who broke bones, and tore muscles in our youth would never look like these professional models.

 Where are the REAL Bodies?

-In case you never took a class in statistics, simply put, the theory of the Bell Curve is that if you make a large enough sample of a population of anything; and then you graphed the data, it would show a bell-shaped curve of the distribution of the measurements.
+In case you never took a class in statistics; simply put, the theory of the Bell Curve is that if you make a large enough sample of a population of anything; and then you graphed the data, it would show a bell-shaped curve of the distribution of the measurements.

 If the data you measure is truly random, then some measurements will be high, some will be low, and the majority will be in the center, Thus the bell-shaped curve of the data.